-The newest version of SAMBA (version 2.2.2), available from cvs.samba.org, now include a functioning winbindd daemon.
+The latest version of SAMBA (version 2.2.2 as of this writing), now includes a functioning winbindd daemon.
 Please refer to the main SAMBA web page or, better yet, your closest SAMBA mirror site for instructions on downloading the source code.

 To allow Domain users the ability to access SAMBA shares and files, as well as potentially other services provided by your SAMBA machine, PAM (pluggable authentication modules) must be setup properly on your machine.
 In order to compile the winbind modules, you should have at least the pam libraries resident on your system.
-For recent RedHat systems (7.1, for instance), that means 'pam-0.74-22'.
-For best results, it is helpful to also install the development packages in 'pam-devel-0.74-22'.
+For recent RedHat systems (7.1, for instance), that means pam-0.74-22.
+For best results, it is helpful to also install the development packages in pam-devel-0.74-22.